Understanding the Field Structure

 Fields span departments and even disciplines.
 It’s possible for a student in the field of economics to include faculty on his or her special committee from industrial and labor relations, civil and environmental engineering, and sociology, along with the more traditional economics and management.

 For example, the graduate field of economics includes faculty from:

 - applied economics and management (College of Agriculture & Life Sciences)

 - industrial and labor relations (School of Industrial and Labor Relations)

 - civil and environmental engineering (College of Engineering)

 - economics (College of Arts & Sciences)

-Download the complete Graduate School Fields, Concentrations, Subjects – Fall 2020 (PDF).
+Download the complete Graduate School Fields, Concentrations, and Subjects (PDF).
 The content of this PDF is available as accessible web content on our Field of Study search.